awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-create-flow-definition.md

 # Create a Human Review Workflow<a name="a2i-create-flow-definition"></a>

 Use an Amazon Augmented AI \(Amazon A2I\) *human review workflow*, or *flow definition*, to specify the following:
-+ For the Amazon Textract and Amazon Rekognition built\-in task types, the conditions under which your human loop will be called\.
++ For the Amazon Textract and Amazon Rekognition built\-in task types, the conditions under which your human loop is called
-+ The workforce that your tasks will be sent to\.
++ The workforce to which your tasks are sent
-+ The instructions that your workforce will receive, which is called a *worker task template*\.
++ The set of instructions that your workforce receives, which is called a *worker task template*
-+ The configuration of your worker tasks, including the number of workers that receive a task and time limits to complete tasks\.
++ The configuration of your worker tasks, including the number of workers that receive a task and time limits to complete tasks
-+ Where your output data will be stored\.
++ Where your output data is stored

 You can create a human review workflow in the SageMaker console or using the SageMaker [ `CreateFlowDefinition`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateFlowDefinition.html) operation\.
 You can build a worker task template using the console for Amazon Textract and Amazon Rekognition task types while creating your flow definition\.

 **Important**
-Human loop activation conditions, which trigger the human loop — for example, confidence thresholds — aren't available for Amazon A2I custom task types\.
+Human loop activation conditions, which initiate the human loop—for example, confidence thresholds—aren't available for Amazon A2I custom task types\.
 When using the console to create a flow definition for a custom task type, you can't specify activation conditions\.
 When using the Amazon A2I API to create a flow definition for a custom task type, you can't set the `HumanLoopActivationConditions` attribute of the `HumanLoopActivationConditionsConfig` parameter\.
 To control when human reviews are initiated, specify conditions under which `StartHumanLoop` is called in your custom application\.
 In this case, every `StartHumanLoop` invocation results in a human review\.
 For more information, see [Use Amazon Augmented AI with Custom Task Types](a2i-task-types-custom.md)\.

 **Prerequisites**

 To create a human review workflow definition, you must have completed the prerequisites described in [Prerequisites to Using Augmented AI](a2i-getting-started-prerequisites.md)\.

-If you use the API to create a flow definition for any task type, or if you use a custom task type when creating a flow definition in the console, first you will need to create a worker task template\.
+If you use the API to create a flow definition for any task type, or if you use a custom task type when creating a flow definition in the console, first create a worker task template\.
 For more information, see [Create and Manage Worker Task Templates](a2i-instructions-overview.md)\.

 If you want to preview your worker task template while creating a flow definition for a built\-in task type in the console, ensure that you grant the role that you use to create the flow definition permission to access the Amazon S3 bucket that contains your template artifacts using a policy like the one described in [Enable Worker Task Template Previews ](a2i-permissions-security.md#permissions-for-worker-task-templates-augmented-ai)\.